Out on 27 July 2023

 I’ve never eaten a person but today I might . . .

 A queer and dangerously hungry mountain lion lives in the drought-devastated land under the Hollywood sign.
-Lonely and fascinated by the voices around them, the lion spends their days protecting a nearby homeless encampment, observing hikers complain about their trauma and, in quiet moments, grappling with the complexities of their own identity.
+Fascinated by the voices around them, the lion spends their days protecting a nearby homeless encampment, observing hikers complain about their trauma and, in quiet moments, grappling with the complexities of their own identity.

 When a man-made fire engulfs the encampment, the lion is forced from the hills down into the city the hikers call 'ellay'.
 As they confront a carousel of temptations and threats, the lion takes us on a tour that spans the cruel inequalities of Los Angeles.
 But even when salvation finally seems within reach, they are forced to face down the ultimate question: do they want to eat a person, or become one?